yoyololicon/constant-memory-waveglow/README.md

 ### WaveFlow

 I trained on full LJ speech dataset using the `waveflow_LJ_speech.json`.
 The settings are corresponding to the **64 residual channels, h=64** model in the paper.
 After training about 1.25M steps, the audio quality is very similiar to their official examples.
+Samples generated from training data can be listened [here](samples/waveflow_64chs).

 ## Citation